puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/apps.md

 # Collection

-You have to use the artemis [api](../../API/overview.md) in order to installed applications.
+You have to use the artemis [api](../../API/overview.md) in order to get installed applications.

 # Sample API Script